1-17 Basic concepts

 The sweat glands of the skin are shaped like small hollow tubes whose walls are made up of cells.

-In the deepest part of each gland, called the secretory portion, the tubule becomes coiled.
-For this reason, histological sections of the skin show several sections of each secretory portion although the sections belong to one tubule.
-Watch in the photomicrograph at the right the sections of one coiled tube.
+The tubes are coiled in the deepest parts of each gland, called their secretory portions.
+For this reason, histological sections of the skin show several sections of each secretory portion although they belong to only one tubule.

 Desktops and notebooks: Place the cursor over the figure to access another image.